emacampolo/link-tracker/README.md

 make run
 ```

+> The main branch does not use any framework.
+It relies on simple primitives built on top of the standard library.
+> [Here](https://github.com/emacampolo/link-tracker/tree/feature/gin-implementation) you will find the same program
+> using the gin framework.
+> It is worth noting that despite changing the entire transport implementation, the domain layer remains intact.

 ## Business Problem

 This project provides a web service for creating and redirecting URLs upon password validation.
-It also tracks how
+It also tracks how many
-many times a URL is visited with a simple counter.
-As implementation note, the service is not thread safe, and the
+times a URL is visited with a simple counter.
+As implementation note, the service is not thread safe, and the repository
-repository is volatile, meaning that the default implementation stores the data in memory.
+is volatile, meaning that the default implementation stores the data in memory.

 ## Create a link